-CIA station chief in Vienna recalled amid criticisms of management and handling of ‘Havana Syndrome’ cases
+CIA station chief in Vienna recalled amid criticism of management and handling of mysterious ‘Havana Syndrome’ cases

 Intelligence experts said that if the syndrome is the result of a deliberate attack, targeting the children and family members of U.S. diplomats and spies would mark a dramatic escalation.
 As a result of the incidents in Vienna, offices within the U.S. mission there were shut down last month, impairing embassy functions, one U.S. official said.

 The removal of the station chief, the illnesses among children and the closure of offices at the embassy have not been previously reported.

-When asked about the impaired embassy operations in Vienna, a State Department spokesperson said, “We don’t discuss embassy operations or specific reports, but we take each report we receive extremely seriously and are working to ensure that affected employees get the care and support they need.”
+When asked about embassy operations in Vienna, a State Department spokesperson said, “We don’t discuss embassy operations or specific reports, but we take each report we receive extremely seriously and are working to ensure that affected employees get the care and support they need.”

 CIA Director William J. Burns has publicly described the incidents as “attacks,” and some U.S. officials suspect they are the work of Russian operatives.
-Other government officials have attributed them to a psychogenic illness experienced by individuals working in a high-stress environment.
+Other officials have attributed them to a psychogenic illness experienced by individuals working in a high-stress environment.
 Despite four years of investigations across multiple administrations, the U.S. government has been unable to determine a cause.

 The CIA station chief had come under criticism for not taking swifter action in response to symptoms reported among intelligence personnel, said U.S. officials.
-People familiar with his performance described him as skeptical that the illness was genuine and insensitive to the suffering of the personnel he led.
+People familiar with his performance described him as skeptical that the illness was genuine and insensitive to the suffering of the staff he led.
 Attempts to reach the station chief were unsuccessful.

 There have been more cases of illness reported in Vienna than in any other city except Havana.
 The station chief’s response to the health problems wasn’t the only factor in his dismissal, but his recall has sent a signal through the U.S. intelligence community how seriously Burns takes protecting U.S. personnel and getting to the bottom of the mysterious incidents, current and former officials said.

 In July, Burns placed a senior CIA officer who played a leading role in the hunt for Osama bin Laden in charge of the task force investigating the cause of the illnesses.
-When asked about the removal of the station chief, a spokesperson for the CIA declined to comment on any specific personnel matter.
+When asked about the removal of the station chief, a spokesperson for the CIA declined to comment on the specific matter.

 “Director Burns has made it a top priority to ensure officers get the care they need and that we get to the bottom of this,” the spokesperson said.
 “He has made changes in our Office of Medical Services from his first day on the job six months ago, elevating a doctor focused on patient care to lead our efforts caring for affected individuals, and also tripled the number of medical staff focused on” anomalous health incidents.